-Too many organisations treat employee engagement as set-and-forget, potentially damaging the organisation’s competitiveness, according to WFS: A Workforce Software Company (WFS Australia).
+Too many organisations treat employee engagement as set-and-forget, potentially damaging the organisation’s competitiveness, according to Workforce Software Company.
 A soft global economy and increasing competition means businesses need to proactively drive employee productivity in 2016.
 One important way to do this is to invest in innovation to develop and support the workplace of the future.

 Businesses are quickly realising the need to support new ways of doing business in workplaces of the future.
 For example, research shows 24 per cent of businesses have already fully adopted mobile work styles and 89 per cent of businesses plan to do so by 2020.1 Mobile and cloud have been major game players in transforming workplaces.
 Mobile lets us access systems via our smartphone letting us work anywhere, anytime.